Wildlife Research Team

 Enjoy…and breathe!

-To celebrate and honor our stellar volunteers, a new video has been created from a curated selection of photos taken by Donna Kazo during our recent canoe cleanups on the North Fork of the New River.
-This remains an ongoing project, begun by Dr. Tom and Donna in 2000, because, sadly, the problem of trash in our waterways has only gotten worse since WRT was founded in 1993.
+To celebrate and honor our stellar volunteers, a video has been created from a curated selection of photos taken by Donna Kazo during our recent canoe cleanups on the North Fork of the New River.
+Begun in 2000 by Dr. Tom and Donna, along with other organizations and community members, this remains an ongoing project, because, sadly, the problem of trash in our waterways has only gotten worse since WRT was founded in 1993.
 But every plastic grocery bag extracted by our volunteers from the North Fork is one that won’t make its way out to sea where an innocent turtle could mistake it for a jellyfish, eat it, and die.
 So we’re not giving up!
 Enjoy our little movie and please keep us paddling with your generous donation.
 We, and the wildlife, thank you!

 46th Annual Broward County Waterway Cleanup